mzur/webdev/lesson-5/README.md

 - `namespace ...` defines the "full path" to the class name, which is `App\Http\Controllers\Api\QuoteController`.
 This _must_ be reflected by the actual file path `app/Http/Controllers/Api/QuoteController.php`, as the namespace and class name is used to define which file must be opened to initialize the class when it is used.

-- `use ...` statemets define the full paths to other classes that are not within the same namespace of the current class.
+- `use ...` statements define the full paths to other classes that are not within the same namespace of the current class.

 - `class QuoteController extends Controller` begins the class definition of a new controller, which extends the default controller class that already includes some helpful methods.